1998–1999 Malaysia Nipah virus outbreak: Identification of the source of infection

 In early March 1999, a local medical virologist at the University of Malaya finally found the root cause of the infection.
 The infection was found to be caused by a new agent named Nipah virus (NiV), taken from the investigation area name of Nipah River Village (Kampung Sungai Nipah), where it was unknown in available scientific records at the time.
 The virus origin was determined to be from a native fruit bat species.
 Together with the Hendra virus (HeV), the novel virus was subsequently recognised as a new genus, Henipavirus (Hendra + Nipah) in the Paramyxoviridae family.
 NiV and HeV shared enough epitopes for HeV antigens to be used in a prototype serological test for NiV antibodies which helped in the subsequent screening and diagnosis of NiV infection.
 Following the findings, widespread surveillance of pig populations, together with the culling of over a million pigs was undertaken, and the last human fatality occurred on 27 May 1999.
 The outbreak in neighbouring Singapore also ended with immediate prohibition of pig importation to the country and the subsequent closure of abattoirs.
 The virus discovery received the attention from the American Centers for Disease Control and Prevention (CDC), Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Singapore General Hospital (SGH) which gave swift assistance towards the characterisation of the virus and the development of surveillance and control measures.

 Aftermath

 Until the 2010s, the pig farming ban on Pelandok Hill was still in force to prevent the recurrence of the outbreak, despite some farmers having quietly restarted their businesses after being encouraged by community leaders.
 Most of the surviving pig farmers have turned to palm oil and Artocarpus integer (cempedak) cultivation.
 Since the virus has been named Nipah from the sample taken in Nipah River Village of Pelandok Hill, the latter area has become synonyms with the deadly virus.

+In a response from the Singapore's government, its country's food agency, Agri-Food and Veterinary Authority of Singapore (now Singapore Food Agency (SFA)), banned the exports of pig blood curd in 1999.
+The ban has since been lifted after 27 years on 1 April 2026, with the pig blood curd imports from Thailand requiring approval from SFA beforehand.
+Before the ban was lifted, one seller was prosecuted for selling imported pig blood curd online in 2021.